umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Upgrade-Umbraco-Cloud-Plan/index.md

 ![Upgrade plane step2](images/step_2.png)

-- If you are on a Starter plan you can upgrade to the Standard and the professional plan.
+- If you are on a Starter plan you can upgrade to the Standard and the Professional plan.

 - If you are on the Standard plan you can upgrade to the Professional plan.